dceejay/RedMap/README.md

 All actions also include a:
 `msg._sessionid` property that indicates which client session they came from.
 Any msg sent out that includes this property will ONLY be sent to that session - so you can target map updates to specific sessions if required.
-'msg._sessionip' property that shows the ip of the client that is connected to the session.
+`msg._sessionip` property that shows the ip of the client that is connected to the session.

-Only actions "connected" include a msg._clientheaders property that shows the headers sent by the client to make a connection to the session.
+The "connected" action also include a `msg._clientheaders` property that shows the headers sent by the client to make a connection to the session.

 ### Utility functions